Key Focus Areas for Accelerating Growth

 - What’s your proof?

-Key Action Step: Develop a framework that provides your customer-facing teams with the ability to map your key value and differentiation to the needs of the buyer.
-It should outline your 3-5 main value drivers as well as your key differentiators.
+Key Action Step: Develop a framework that provides your customer-facing teams with the ability to map your solution's business value and differentiation to the needs of the buyer.
+It should outline your solution's 3-5 main value drivers as well as its key differentiators.
 That outline needs to contain an easy-to-use framework that maps conversation points to those drivers.
+Here's an example of the results that framework can help global sales organizations achieve.

 Key Action Step: Create a management operating rhythm that defines what your managers should do daily, weekly, monthly and quarterly.
 Give them a coaching rhythm that allows them to adapt coaching behaviors to different sales reps.
 Remember, one size doesn't fit all.
 They need a mechanism to "meet people where they are."
-You don't need to coach a top performer the way you would coach somebody with lower skills.
-(We talk about it in this webinar.)
+You don't need to coach a top performer the way you would coach somebody with less developed skills.

 - How hard or easy are we to buy from?